somedatapacket/docs.humio.com/content/integrations/other/s3-archiving.md

 S3_ARCHIVING_SECRETKEY=$SECRET_KEY
 ```

 The keys are used for authenticating the user against the S3 service.
 For more guidance on how to retrieve S3 access keys see [AWS access keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
-More details on creating a new user in IAM can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+More details on [creating a new user in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

 Configuring the user to have write access to a bucket can be done by attaching a policy to the user.